Return to your home country - conditions

 - cetificate of recovery from COVID-19

-All people who have stayed in the Republic of Croatia during the previous 14 days are subject to 14-day self-isolation / quarantine, except for:
+All people older than 12 years and 2 months who have stayed in the Republic of Croatia during the previous 14 days are subject to 14-day self-isolation / quarantine, except for:

-- persons vaccinated with a vaccine administered in two doses if at least 14 days and not more than 12 months have passed since the second dose,
+- persons vaccinated with a vaccine administered in two doses if at least 14 days have passed since the second dose,

-- persons vaccinated with a vaccine administered in a single dose and at least 21 days and no more than 12 months have passed since the vaccination,
+- persons vaccinated with a vaccine administered in a single dose and at least 21 days have passed since the vaccination,

-- persons who had COVID-19 not more than 180 days ago and have been vaccinated with the first dose of COVID-19 vaccine and at least 14 days and no more than 12 months have passed since the first dose and if the first dose was received within of 180 days from COVID-19 recovery.
+- persons who had COVID-19 and have been vaccinated with the first dose of COVID-19 vaccine and at least 14 days have passed since the first dose and if the first dose was received within of 180 days from COVID-19 recovery.

 People who enter Romania from countries, the so-called "green zones" are not subject to any restrictions.